sunflowerdeath/oriente/README.md

 Oriente is a React UI library.

-It provides simple, composable and customizable components.
+Its goal is to provide simple, composable and customizable components.

 ## Install